parnopaeus/repository-handbook/Defining-Repository-Scope.md

 * Communicate with designated community(ies) as needed to answer the above questions.

 # Assessment of existing repositories
-Cornell already has a number of repositories; there are also many external subject repositories.
+Your institution may already have a number of repositories; there are also many external subject repositories.
 Identifying gaps in collecting areas at other repositories may be an opportunity to talk with a repository that could easily fill the collections gap or provide a slightly broader range of services rather than building an entirely new repository.

 If existing repositories are unable to fill the gap, articulate your collecting scope within this gap as part of your repository's mission.